Is WD My Passport compatible with Apple Time Machine?

 If everything on your Mac takes up 500 GB of space.
-Then aim to get either a 1 TB WD My Passport drive or a 1TB partition on a much larger My Passport drive.
+Then aim to get either a 1 TB WD My Passport drive.
+Or use a 1TB partition on a much larger My Passport drive.

-2. Plug in your Mac to external power.
-Time Machine checks to make sure your Mac is connected to power before it does a back up.
-The last thing you want is for your Mac to run out of power part way through a backup.
+The last thing you want is for your Mac to run out of power part way through your backup.

-This drive is already formatted and set up ready to plug straight in and use on a Mac.
+This Mac drive is already formatted and set up ready to plug straight in and use on your Mac.
 And it will work straight away with Time Machine.

 Do you have the other type of WD My Passport drive?
 NTFS formatted?
 No matter.
 In a few minutes you’ll have it all set up.
 Read on.

-Take Care: Formatting wipes everything from the WD My Passport drive.
-If there are files on there and you want to save them, copy them off first.
+Take Care: Formatting wipes everything off your drive.
+If you have files on there.
+And you want to save them.
+Copy them off first.

-If you want to use the software at a later point on a Windows PC then copy it off – onto a Windows PC.
+If you want to use the software at a later point then copy it off.

 Plug in your WD My Passport into one of your USB ports.
 You may need an adaptor cable depending on the age of your Mac.

-2. Your Mac May at this Stage Give you a Message.
+2. Your Mac May Give You A Message.